 In the Quest for Breaking the World Record: Collaboration with SP80 to Optimize Ventilated Hydrofoils Profiles

 Neural Concept is on a mission to guide engineers towards radically better designs while speeding up their workflow.
-In this article, you will discover how SP80 managed to improve their ventilating hydrofoil performances by more than 20%, using Neural Concept Shape (NCS) in their standard design workflow, and thus breaking the world sailing speed record in 2022.
+In this article, you will discover how SP80 managed to improve their ventilating hydrofoil performances by more than 20%, using Neural Concept Shape (NCS) in their standard design workflow, and aim to break the world sailing speed record in 2024.

 SP80 is a team of EPFL engineers and students gathered to build a boat capable of reaching 80 knots (150 kmph), propelled solely by the wind.
 In order to achieve this goal, the usual sailing codes have to be rethought, especially from a hydrodynamic point of view.
 Indeed classical sailboats foils are stuck at speeds of 50kts (around 100 kmph) due to a phenomenon called cavitation.
 At such speeds it becomes impossible to avoid liquid water from transforming into vapor, thus generating big instabilities that keep boats from accelerating further.

 SP80 is therefore working on a technology called ventilation.
 Instead of classical tear-drop shaped foils, their foil profile will be wedged shaped.
 This kind of shape helps create an air bubble around the low-pressure side of the foil (the one that would cavitate on a classical foil) that is big enough to avoid any instabilities and therefore allowing the boat to break the 50kts barrier.

 In order to get the best out of these ventilating hydrofoils, Charles de Sarnez, head of hydrodynamics department at SP80, has set up an optimisation framework based on cavitation tunnel tests coupled with numerical simulations, all powered by artificial intelligence thanks to Neural Concept’s software.